gkorpal/gkorpal.github.io/_pages/book-list.md

 * **The Penguin Dictionary of Curious and Interesting Geometry** by *David Wells*: My favourite entry is "pursuit curves".
 * **Flatland** by *Abbott*: It's a short and sweet book.
 * **The Number Devil** by *Hans Magnus Enzensberge*: Though the author is not a mathematician, he is a well-known and respected European intellectual and author with wide-ranging interests.
 This book is similar to George Gamow’s book "Mr Tompkins".
 Plus it's a colourful maths book!
-* **The Curious Incident of the Dog in the Night-Time** by *Mark Haddon*: An autistic boy who loves prime numbers.
+* **The Curious Incident of the Dog in the Night-Time** by *Mark Haddon*: The protagonist is an autistic boy who loves prime numbers and aloo gobi.
 * **The Devotion of Suspect X** by *Keigo Higashino*: The protagonist is a brilliant but lonely mathematician.
-* **Mathematics: A very Short Introduction** by *T. Gowers*: A broad overview of research carrier in mathematics.
-* **What is Mathematics ?** by *Richard Courant and Herbert Robbins* : This is must read book for all students serious towards mathematics.
-This book will be your life long friend.
+* **A Man Called Ove** by *Fredrik Backman*: The protagonist is an autistic old man who liked maths when he was a kid.

 ## Biographies and Autobiographies ##
 ------